KiCad/kicad-source-mirror/pcbnew/dialogs/panel_setup_rules_help_6notes.md

 `net_chain_length` vs `length`:

 When a net belongs to a chain and both constraints match, `net_chain_length` checks the sum of every member net and `length` is ignored.
-Nets that don't belong to a chain still see `length`.  `signal_length` remains accepted as a legacy synonym.
+Nets that don't belong to a chain still see `length`.

 Time-domain targets: